travellingsky/blog/content/blog/cambridge-university-beyond.md

 categories = []
 date = "2019-08-19T04:00:00+00:00"
 description = "Visiting of Cambridge University, punting and more.
-With a list of 10 things to do and places to visit during your stay" keywords = ["Cambridge", " Cambridge University", " Trinity College", "Queens College", "Punting", " The Banks", "Bridge of Sighs ", "Mathematical Bridge", "Cambridge University Tour", "Corpus Christi", " Kings College", "St Johns College"] pins = [] title = "Cambridge University, Cotswold Villages & Beyond" [images]
+With a list of 10 things to do and places to visit during your stay" keywords = ["Cambridge", " Cambridge University", " Trinity College", "Queens College", "Punting", " The Banks", "Bridge of Sighs ", "Mathematical Bridge", "Cambridge University Tour", "Corpus Christi", " Kings College", "St Johns College", "Cotswold", "Bourton on the water", "Bibury"] pins = [] title = "Cambridge University, Cotswold Villages & Beyond" [images]